artlantis/MagentoTutorial/Tutorial - Intro & First Extension/README.md

 	}

-### Connect the model with the db - Register a ressource rodel
+### Connect the model with the database - Register a resource model

 So, we've setup our Model.
 Next, we need to setup our Model Resource.
 Model Resources contain the code that actually talks to our database.
 In the last section, we included the following in our config.

 	<resourceModel>weblog_resource</resourceModel>

 The value in `<resourceModel />` will be used to instantiate a Model Resource class.
-Although you'll never need to call it yourself, when any Model in the weblog group needs to talk to the database, Magento will make the following method call to get the Model resource
+Although you'll never need to call it yourself, when any model in the weblog group needs to talk to the database, Magento will make the following method call to get the Model resource:

 	Mage::getResourceModel('weblog/blogpost');

 Again, weblog is the Group Name, and blogpost is the Model.
-The Mage::getResourceModel method will use the weblog/blogpost URI to inspect the global config and pull out the value in `<resourceModel>` (in this case, weblog_resource).
-Then, a model class will be instantiated with the following URI
+The `Mage::getResourceModel` method will use the weblog/blogpost URI to inspect the global config and pull out the value in `<resourceModel>` (in this case, `weblog_resource`).
+Then, a model class will be instantiated with the following URI:

 	weblog_resource/blogpost

-So, if you followed that all the way, what this means is, resource models are configured in the same section of the XML config as normal Models.
+So, if you followed that all the way, what this means is, resource models are configured in the same section of the XML config as normal models.
 This can be confusing to newcomers and old-hands alike.

 So, with that in mind, let's configure our resource.
-In our <models> section add
+In our `<models>` section add

 <!-- language: lang-xml -->